 Remember when you were a kid, and the sound of the rain in the car would gently lull you to sleep?
 If that’s a memory you share and you’re having trouble sleeping, then Rain Rain Sleep Sounds might help you relax.
 Rain Rain Sleep Sounds has a catalog of over 25 natural noises to help you get to sleep, including rain on a tent, distant thunderstorms, and crashing ocean waves.
 Fancy hearing a thunderstorm over the ocean from your tent?
 You can mix each track together to get the perfect sound that’ll help you.
 There’s no need to worry about it being on all night either — a custom timer will slowly fade the sounds out, giving you a peaceful night’s rest after you nod off.

 Developed using information from NASA’s own research on helping astronauts sleep, Sleep Genius claims to offer the world’s first truly scientific app for aiding sleep.
 It does this through a specific relaxation program that slows your heart rate, stabilizes your brain, and helps you to release tension and stress from the day, easing you into a sleepy state.
 It also functions as a smart alarm, with a gradually rising alarm that aims to wake you slowly and naturally after your rest.
 Interestingly, it also comes with a power nap function that lets you take short, restful naps to boost your performance through the day.
-It’s the first paid app on this list, but it’s certainly worth a look if you haven’t found success with other apps.
+It’s the first app on this list you have to pay for upfront, but it’s worth a look if you haven’t found success with other apps.

 What sort of sleep app list would this be without mention of Sleep as Android?
 One of Android’s most successful sleep apps, Urbandroid really took advantage of Android’s open platform, and Sleep as Android is one of the most interconnected sleep apps that you can get on an Android device.
-Capable of talking with Pebble, Android Wear, and Galaxy Gear smartwatches, Sleep as Android is also integrated with fitness apps like Google Fit and S Health, so you can be sure you’re getting enough sleep to match your activity levels.
-It comes with sleep, movement, and snoring tracking, can play sounds to help you sleep, and can even control Philips HUE smart bulbs.
+Capable of talking to a variety of smartwatches, Sleep as Android is also integrated with fitness apps like Google Fit and Samsung Health, so you can be sure you’re getting enough sleep to match your activity levels.
+It comes with sleep, movement, and snore tracking, can play sounds to help you sleep, and can even control Philips HUE smart bulbs.
 It’s one of the finest examples of a connected Android app, and well worth your time to set up.

-Samsung’s own health app comes pre-installed on Samsung’s devices, but is also available for other Android phones.
-S Health is primarily a fitness tracker, but it does have some sleep tracking capabilities.
-While we’d normally avoid fitness trackers that otherwise have sleep trackers built-in, S Health does have a few features that make it stand out from the crowd of sleep tracking apps.
-S Health will attempt to automatically record your sleep times, based on your activity with your phone.
-So if you put down your phone just before bed, and pick it up again shortly after waking, S Health can help to keep track of your sleep records with little interaction from yourself.
-In addition, the app will record your sleep and wake times, and rate them accordingly, so you can always be chasing a higher rating for better sleep.
+Samsung’s own health app comes installed on Samsung’s devices, but is also available for other Android phones.
+Samsung Health is primarily a fitness tracker, but it does have some sleep tracking capabilities.
+While we’d normally avoid fitness trackers that otherwise have sleep trackers built-in, Samsung Health has a few features that make it stand out from the crowd of sleep tracking apps.
+Samsung Health will attempt to automatically record your sleep times, based on your activity with your phone.
+So if you put down your phone just before bed, and pick it up again shortly after waking, Samsung Health can help to keep track of your sleep records with little interaction from yourself.
+In addition, the app will record your sleep and wake times and rate them accordingly so you can always chase a higher rating for better sleep.

 Pillow is a sleep tracker for iOS devices that works with your Apple Watch to supply more detailed information than a normal sleep tracker.
 Thanks to integration with the Apple Watch’s heart rate sensor, Pillow helps to keep an even closer eye on you while you sleep, keeping note of your resting heart rate and the movements you make during the night.
 Thanks to Pillow’s integration with iOS devices, you can also use the same account across all your iOS devices.
 Pillow also comes with a power nap mode, smart alarms, and iCloud support for free, and it supports a whole raft of premium features like personalized sleep reports, and integration with Apple’s health app for a one-time payment of $5.

-Sometimes you just need to calm down a little bit before bed, and that’s where apps like Calm: Meditation come in.
+Sometimes you just need to calm down a little before bed, and that’s where apps like Calm: Meditation come in.
 While not purely focused on aiding sleep, Calm does contain several guided meditation courses and sleep stories that help to promote stress relief before bed, and aim to put the user in a deeper and more relaxed sleep.
-For those who don’t like hearing voices, Calm also has soothing sounds of nature to help you drift off.
+For those who don’t enjoy hearing a voice, Calm also has soothing sounds of nature to help you drift off.
 The other courses help with stress relief, and could aid your sleep by helping you to live a calmer and more relaxed life.
-Some courses do require a subscription fee for access.
+Some courses require a subscription fee for access.